cyan010128/yche0275_9103_tut02_final/README.md

 3. **Sun Interaction**: On the left side of the screen, you will see an animated sun whose rays change shape continuously using a noise function.

 ## Detailed Description of the Project
+Time-Based Animation
+Description: I am responsible for implementing time-based animation effects.
+By tracking the passage of time, my section ensures that animation elements change continuously as time progresses.
+For example, a timer is set up to modify colors, opacity, or position at intervals, simulating natural phenomena like day-night cycles or tides.
+Implementation Technique: Using millis() or frameCount as a time-tracking method to control animation triggers.
+Timers are set to allow smooth, gradual changes in the animation.
+Code Example: Changing background color every few seconds to simulate a day-night cycle.

 ### Personal Contribution to the Group Code